For more information on any of our horses or this web site, please feel free to contact us at any time :

 Se habla Espanol

-*** Please be patient as this page is perpetually under construction ***
+*** Please be patient as this page is currently under construction ***

 Here you can see the correct movement of the P.R.E. horse with examples of correct and incorrect movement, and how to distinguish between the two.